bhandari128/predict2017/README.md

 The end-user should enter a stock symbol.

-Then, the app will display a prediction.
+Then, the app will display a prediction for 2017.